tm-LBenson/AWS-Slides/_posts/2024-1-5-section-2-ec2-lesson-5.md

 #### Introduction to Security Groups

 - **Functionality**: Security groups act as virtual firewalls that control both inbound and outbound traffic to an EC2 instance.
-They are crucial for defining secure access permissions and can be adjusted without restarting the instance.
+They are important for defining secure access permissions and can be adjusted without restarting the instance.

 <!-- pagebreak -->